cherrz/swaglabs/README.md

 # Swag Labs

-This is a test automation project I did after work hours to continually develop and learn automation.
+This is a test automation project from the course.
+My first steps in the automation.
+Love it.

 ## Tools